In a Nutshell:

 Having said that, there are instances where the company missed opportunities and implemented features poorly.

-It’s not that we dislike this model, it’s just that we wish they’d done a better job on certain fronts.
+It’s not that we dislike this model; we wish they’d done a better job on certain fronts.
 The following are what we see as the chair’s greatest shortcomings:

 Daiwa Massage Chair Legacy Review Conclusion

-On the whole, we like this chair, and would recommend it to people who suffer from chronic pain, provided you can live with the limitations we outlined in our review.
+Overall, we like this chair and recommend it to people suffering from chronic pain, provided you can live with the limitations we outlined in our review.

 Our final verdict is that this model has a lot of unrealized potential.
-It’s okay as it is, and for a certain subset of users, it’s very good, but it could become truly great with further refinement.
+It’s okay as it is, and it’s very good for a certain subset of users, but it could become great with further refinement.

 Recommended Reading